Boundedness and decay for the Teukolsky equation on Kerr in the full subextremal range $|a|<M$: frequency space analysis: Precise statement and proof of Theorem

 which can be absorbed by the $\hat{y}$ current if $\hat{p}$ is sufficiently small.
 Finally, $h_{k, \rm{right}}$ is modeled after the standard current $h_+$ introduced in Section~\ref{sec:low-hierarchy-h}: $h_{k, \rm{right}}=h_+\mathbbm{1}_{[R_3^*,\infty)}$, hence

 which is integrable in $r^*$.

 Using the new currents, we now find that \eqref{eq:low2-wronskian-errors} is controlled by

 where the prefactor is small as long $R_3$ is sufficiently large compared to $R_1$.
 We stress that even in the $s=0$ case, a current such as $h:=h_{(|s|)}$ is still necessary: the standard energy current introduces errors exactly of the form above (when $k=|s|$).
 However, in that case, as our $h$ is simply linear in the region $[R_2^*,R_3^*]$.
+In the case where $E_W\equiv 0$, nevertheless the largeness of $R_3$ allows us to obtain an estimate

+where there is a gain in the bulk term on the left hand side when compared to the boundary term on the right hand side.

 \textit{The $y$ current.} After the application of the $h_{(k)}$ current, we still need to worry about the error terms introduced by derivatives of $h_{(k)}$ in $[R_1^*,2R_1^*]$ and $[R_3^*,2e^{p^{-1}}R_3^*]$: as previously computed,